wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 Let’s say we need to login into an application using our telephone number(http://wso2.org/claims/telephone) instead of the username.
 Therefore if the user enters his/her mobile number as the username, the authentication logic should validate the credentials of the user identified by the given telephone number.

 <br>

 **NOTE:**
 The customization and configuration details of this guide and the sample are given based on the **WSO2 Identity Server 5.11.0**

 <br>

 ## Implement the custom local authenticator

 1. Create a maven project for the custom authenticator.
-You can refer to the [pom.xml](authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/pom.xml) file used to implement the sample local authenticator that is discussed in this guide.
+You can refer to the [pom.xml](./pom.xml) file used to implement the sample local authenticator that is discussed in this guide.
 2. The authenticator should be written as an OSGi service and deployed in the WSO2 Identity Server.
-Therefore we need to have a service component class in our sample authenticator to register it as a local authenticator.
+Therefore, we need to have a [service component class](src/main/java/org/wso2/carbon/identity/sample/local/authenticator/internal/SampleLocalAuthenticatorServiceComponent.java) in our sample authenticator to register it as a local authenticator.
-3. The custom local authenticator should be written by extending the [AbstractApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/AbstractApplicationAuthenticator.java) class and implementing the [LocalApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/LocalApplicationAuthenticator.java) class.
+3. The [custom local authenticator](src/main/java/org/wso2/carbon/identity/sample/local/authenticator/SampleLocalAuthenticator.java) should be written by extending the [AbstractApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/AbstractApplicationAuthenticator.java) class and implementing the [LocalApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/LocalApplicationAuthenticator.java) class.

-### Methods that needed to be implemented,
+### Methods that need to be implemented,

 **getFriendlyName():** returns the name you want to display for your custom authenticator.
 * Our sample custom local authenticator is named as sample-local-authenticator